 6.3 Creative Recipes for Leftovers

-• Turkey sandwiches: Layer slices of turkey with cranberry sauce and stuffing between bread.
+- Turkey sandwiches: Layer slices with cranberry sauce and stuffing between two slices of bread.

-• Turkey casseroles: Combine turkey with vegetables and cheese for a comforting casserole.
+- Turkey casseroles: Mix turkey with veggies and cheese, bake until bubbly for a comforting dish.

 Frequently Asked Questions (FAQs)